mrbubbles-src/bdl13-solution/README.md

 * Add text to the readme file on the `content` branch.
 Don't forget to add and commit these changes.
 * Go back to master and create another branch named `hotfix` from master.
 Note that the changes in your previous branch, `content`, are not there.
 * View all branches on terminal.

+> Look up the branches in this repository to see solutions